 The Perfect Hard Boiled Egg

-Eggs often get a bad rap due to a study years ago about cholesterol, although that is only have the story.
-It is true that eggs are a source for cholesterol, but it is the good kind that helps us maintain healthy lifestyles.
-Sometimes the way you cook an it may be worse than the egg itself.
-That is why it is good to know how to cook a hard boiled egg, because there is no added fat and salt is optional.
-I may not be able to make jello, and am just getting the hang of toast, but I never overcook an egg, the peel comes off with ease, and the yoke is always done too perfection without the yucky green stuff!
-Here is my step-by-step guide in how to make the perfect hard boiled egg.
+Eggs often get a bad rap due to a study years ago about cholesterol, although that is only half the story.
+Eggs are a source of cholesterol, but it is the good kind that helps us maintain healthy lifestyles.
+Sometimes the way you cook it may be worse than the egg itself.
+That is why it is good to know how to prepare a hard-boiled egg because there is no added fat and salt is optional.
+I may not be able to make jello, and am just getting the hang of toast, but I never overcook an egg, the peel comes off with ease, and the yoke is a perfect yellow color without the yucky green stuff!
+Here is my step-by-step guide on how to make the perfect hard-boiled egg.

 - Place a single layer of eggs at the bottom of a large pot.

 - Fill with water one inch above the top of the eggs.
-If you use cold water, raise the temperature slowly.
-This will prevent the eggs from cracking.
-If you are more patient, let the eggs come to room temperature before covering with water in order to eliminate cracking due to a drastic temperature change.
+If you use cold water, raise the temperature slowly, which will prevent the eggs from cracking.
+If you are more patient, let the eggs come to room temperature before covering with water to eliminate cracking due to a drastic temperature change.

-- Bring to a rolling boil, and let boil for one minute with a gas stove, otherwise just turn an electric stove off once you notice them boiling, because there will be enough residual heat to let it boil for another minute.
+- Bring to a rolling boil, and let boil for one minute with a gas stove, otherwise turn an electric stove off once you notice them boiling because there will be enough residual heat to let it simmer for another minute.

 - Turn off the heat, cover the pot, and let eggs sit in the water for at least 12 minutes.
 It's nearly impossible to overcook the eggs using this method.

 - Either drain water or remove eggs using a slotted spoon.
-If you need them to cool quickly add cold water to the hot water, until the eggs are able to be handled!
-Be careful not to cool them too quickly, otherwise they will crack.
+If you need them to cool quickly, add cold water to the hot water until the eggs are cool enough to touch!
+Be careful not to cool them too quickly; otherwise, they will crack.